Keep your skin in check: A simple exam that can make all the difference

 It is possible to perform a self-skin exam.
 Although this does not replace a regularly scheduled skin cancer screening with a dermatologist, a self-skin exam can be a great way for you to be proactive and document any suspicious moles or marks.
 They can then be reported to your dermatologist to be examined.

 To perform a self-skin exam, use a full-length mirror to document moles on your body, so you can easily detect any changes.
-A hand mirror is useful to check your scalp, neck and back.
-Remember, skin cancer can form anywhere on the skin, not just on sun-exposed areas.
+A hand mirror is useful for checking your scalp, neck and back.
+Remember, skin cancer can form anywhere on the skin, not just in sun-exposed areas.
 If you see something unusual, please contact your dermatologist.

 Reduce your risk